Want a healthier diet? Cut back on processed foods

 Snack cakes, chips, and ready-to-heat meals are convenient, cheap—and often pretty tasty, too.
 But if ultra-processed foods are part of your regular diet, you could be setting the table for serious health issues.

-Foods that are highly processed are often overloaded with salt (sodium) and sugar, major factors in the development of conditions like heart disease, says Chi-Gang Yen, MD, an interventional cardiologist at St. Mark's Hospital in Salt Lake City, Utah.
+Foods that are highly processed are often overloaded with salt (sodium) and sugar, major factors in the development of conditions like heart disease, says Chi-Gang Yen, MD, an interventional cardiologist at St. Mark's Hospital in Lehi, Utah.

 In fact:

-• About 70 percent of the sodium Americans eat comes from packaged and prepared foods, according to the Centers for Disease Control and Prevention (CDC).
+• About 70 percent of the sodium eaten by people in the United States comes from packaged and prepared foods, according to the Centers for Disease Control and Prevention (CDC).

 • Ultra-processed foods account for more than half of the calories in our diets.
-Sugars in these foods don’t occur naturally but are added to foods during manufacturing.
+Sugars in these foods don’t occur naturally but are added during manufacturing.

-• Ultra-processed foods tend to be low in fiber—so they don’t fill you up—and made with intense artificial flavors designed to entice consumers.
+• Ultra-processed foods tend to be low in fiber. so they don’t fill you up.
+They're also made with intense artificial flavors designed to entice consumers.
 As a result, people may eat more of these foods even when they’re not hungry.

 So, what exactly makes a food ultra-processed?
 How can eating too many ultra-processed foods affect your physical and mental health?
 And what steps can you take to limit them in your diet?